 The setting for this wealth of information is a historic gem all on its own – the museum is located at a century-old rail station on Denison Street.
 A revolutionary “Digital Soundscape system” mixed with detailed displays and historical documents makes this an experience for all the senses.

-If you pop by in your car rental from Brisbane on the weekend, you will be able to take a ride in the fully restored Purrey Steam Tram.
+If you pop from Brisbane on the weekend, you will be able to take a ride in the fully restored Purrey Steam Tram.
 According to the Rockhampton Regional Council, this tram is the only one of its kind in the world!
 It serves as a magnificent reminder of days gone by and the leaps and bounds transport has made in Australia since the early twentieth century.

 The Big Mango – Bowen

 To (figuratively) end where we began, another free fruit you can visit is the Big Mango in Bowen.
 However, for those of you who have seen enough giant fruit to last a lifetime, there are many other reasons to stop in this quaint seaside town.

 Even if you don’t like mangoes, you probably like Hugh Jackman.
 Before he was singing his to fame and glory in Les Miserables, Mr Jackman spent some time in Bowen with fellow ex-pat Nicole Kidman to put together a little film called Australia.
 If you’ve seen this movie, it might be fun to see if you recognise any of the scenery.

 Bowen also boasts eight beaches, a golf course and a cinema.